john-cardiff/cyborg-cage/README.md

 # Evaluation

-The Evaluation folder contains the evaluation.py file and an .md file discussing our approach's strengths and weaknesses.
+The Evaluation folder contains the evaluation.py file and an .md file discussing our approach's strengths and weakne
 # Dependencies

 There are very few dependencies: pytorch (with cuda), numpy and matplotlib.

+In addition we have not update the challenge to version 1.2, therefore the action space for the blue agent remains Discrete(41).

 # Thank you